Otaiki1/gata-task/README.md

 # ReferralRewards Smart Contract

 This is a smart contract that allows users to earn referral rewards by referring other users to purchase an NFT (non-fungible token) from the contract.
+The first time your address is passed in as referrers address , you get referral percentage , on 2nd time, you get level1 percentage , on 3rd time , you get level2 percentage.

 ## Custom Errors